- Accepted Student Checklist

 If you are taking preparatory courses or are a first time student you will need to see an advisor.
 Otherwise, you can register through our secure website by clicking here.

 All first time in college students must complete an orientation.
-Orientation can be done in person or on the BCC website.
+Orientation is done online through the link in the myEFSC Portal.
 New students will not be allowed to register until they have completed the orientation.

 Florida statute allows U.S. citizens and lawful permanent residents to be classified as a Florida resident for tuition purposes if the applicant or the dependent applicant's parent/legal guardian has been a legal resident of the State for at least 12 months preceding the first day of classes of the term for which Florida residency is sought.
 It is important to note that living or attending school in Florida is not tantamount to establishing a legal residence for tuition purposes.
 Maintaining a legal residence in Florida requires substantial physical presence as a condition.
 The determination of dependent or independent status is important because it is the basis for whether the student has to submit his/her own documentation of residency (as an independent) or his/her parent’s or guardian’s documentation of residency (as a dependent).
 If an applicant does not qualify for a statutory residency exception or qualification and is not an “All-Florida” student, he/she will have to submit documentation that he/she (or a parent or legal guardian if a dependent) has been a Florida resident for at least 12 months prior to the first day of classes for which the student is enrolling.
 At least two documents must be submitted, with dates that evidence the 12-month qualifying period.
 It is recommended that you view the Florida Residency Guidelines for Tuition Purposes for more information.

 See an admissions representative.
 They can verify the status reported on the collegewide computer system.
 Once your transcripts have been received and evaluated, you will receive an unofficial transcript in the mail.
-You can also check http://www.flvc.org to see if your transcripts have been evaluated.
+You can also check Florida Shines, the state's online advising tool, to see if your transcripts have been evaluated.

 Your records are protected by FERPA - The Family Educational Rights and Privacy Act.
 Because of the privacy of your education records, please understand that academic advising is not available over the phone and only limited information can be shared via e-mail.

-You will be dropped from all the classes for which you registered.
-To re-register you will be charged a $30 re-registration fee.
+You may be dropped from all the classes for which you registered.
+If you are dropped for non-payment, reinstatement of dropped courses is not guaranteed.
 Classes that you originally registered for may be full and you may be unable to get the same schedule.

 Yes.
 Complete an "Intent to Graduate Application" by the prescribed deadline date in the term you plan to graduate.
 An advisor must sign the form indicating that he/she did a degree audit to ensure that you have taken the classes required for graduation within your program of study.
 There is a $20 application fee.
 If you plan to walk in the commencement ceremony, you will need to purchase a cap and gown from the campus bookstore.